The Rotary Club of Elizabeth Meets Every Wednesday at 12:15pm

-Club assisted “Where Angels Play Foundation” with a sizable cash gift to build an active children’s playground on the Elizabeth water front.
+Club assisted “Where Angels Play Foundation” with a sizable cash gift to build an active children’s playground on the Elizabeth waterfront.
 It is active with a variety of children’s interactive stations.
-One of the features is the equipment are all in the form of Elizabeth Fire Department trucks and face to the Northeast where the Twin Towers once stood.
+One of the features is the equipment is all in the form of Elizabeth Fire Department trucks and face to the Northeast where the Twin Towers once stood.
 Many members of the Club attended the dedication ceremony.

 - Tour de Elizabeth

 We are one of the sponsors of the Tour de Elizabeth run by Groundwork Elizabeth and the City of Elizabeth.